 In the case of multiple offenses, the date of the earliest offense alleged in the charging document shall assign the rotation date and assignment of the court.
 If a case involves both felony and misdemeanor charges, the case shall be considered a felony for application of this rule.

-A judge of the Circuit of Superior Courts, by appropriate order entered in the record of judgments and orders, may transfer and reassign a case to any other court of record in the county with jurisdiction to hear the charged offense subject to acceptance by the receiving court.
+A judge of the Circuit or Superior Courts, by appropriate order entered in the record of judgments and orders, may transfer and reassign a case to any other court of record in the county with jurisdiction to hear the charged offense subject to acceptance by the receiving court.

 When the State of Indiana dismisses a case and chooses to re-file that case, the case shall be assigned to the court from which the dismissal was taken, except for cases dismissed and transferred to Drug Court.